VBDevulapalli/CHMM_Course_material/Day_1/Day_1_V2_Notes.md

 > 💡 **Real World Scenario — The Right to Know**
 >
-> You're a new employee at Clean Harbors.
+> You're a new employee.
 Your supervisor hands you a drum of waste solvent.
 Under OSHA's HazCom rule, you have a **legal right** to know exactly what's in that drum before you touch it.
 The SDS must be available, you must be trained, and you can **legally refuse to work** with a chemical if you haven't been trained.

 **Key OSHA Regulations:**